Month-End Close Process Checklist: How to Get Through Your Financial Close Efficiently

 Business partners are no longer content with long reporting cycles—they want faster insights from financial information.
 And you get faster insights by automating tedious, time-consuming tasks.

-Finance and accounting need to find any and all opportunities to automate tasks in the monthly closing process: This is what frees their time to not only close faster, but contribute to larger conversations around strategic business goals.
-These are some common ways to automate aspects of your month-end close process.
+Finance and accounting need to find any and all opportunities to automate tasks in the monthly closing process.
+This is what frees their time to not only close faster, but contribute to larger conversations around strategic business goals.
+These are some common ways to use SaaS accounting software, financial close software, and other tools to automate aspects of your month-end close process.

 Emails and Reminders

-The month-end process starts just before the end of every month, when you’re doing prep work like wrapping up outstanding vendor invoices.
+The month-end process starts just before the end of each month, when you’re doing prep work like wrapping up outstanding vendor invoices.

 Marketing Alignment